decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 ## Method Specific Identifier

-The method specific identifier is represented as the Hex-encoded Ethereum address on the target network.
+The method specific identifier is represented as the Hex encoded secp256k1 public key (in compressed form), or the corresponding Hex-encoded Ethereum address on the target network, prefixed with `0x`.

     ethr-did = "did:ethr:" ethr-specific-idstring
     ethr-specific-idstring = [ ethr-network ":" ] ethereum-address / public-key-hex